irydacea/wespal/INSTALL.md

 You will need a basic development environment (e.g. GCC with the C++ compiler) as well as the Qt development files.

-Wespal should build and run with Qt 5.11 and later, and GCC 8 and later.
+Wespal should build and run with Qt 6.4 and later, and any compiler with decent C++17 support.
 Slightly older versions may work as well but no support will be provided for them.

-KDE Frameworks 5 is not required to build or run Wespal, but it may provide additional image format plugins to handle layered GIMP `.xcf` and Adobe Photoshop `.psd` files.
-If detected at runtime, Wespal will support these formats as well.
+KDE Frameworks is not required to build or run Wespal, but if installed and properly configured, the KImageFormats component may provide additional image format plugins to handle Krita (`.kra`), OpenRaster (`.ora`) and Adobe Photoshop (`.psd`) files.

 Building from source
 --------------------

-First you need to generate a Makefile:
+First, after unpacking the source code you need to set up the CMake build directory:

 ```
 $ cd wespal-X.Y.Z/
-$ qmake -config release
+$ mkdir build
+$ cd build
+$ cmake ..
 ```

 Then you can build the application: